MewsSystems/gitbook-connector-api/operations/orders.md

 ## Add order

 Creates a new order, with the specified products and items.
 If the time of consumption is specified, it must be either in the future or within the Editable History Interval for the enterprise.
 Compared to a stay service order (i.e. a reservation), which is consumed over certain span of time, a product service order is consumed at a single point in time.
+Note this operation supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request